epsilon-deltta/MAIO/README.md

 CUSTOMER_ID=1316
 '''

 > Improvement things

-- when fetching data, change 1000 > 100 (time-consuming)
+- when fetching data, change amount of data 1000 > 100 (time-consuming)
+    - I asked this problem to Naver api group , they said there's not option to change amount of data